Extension History

 Urban Extension

-Auburn Univeristy has the task of primarily serving traditional rural audiences, while Alabama A&M University focuses on serving urban, new, and nontraditional audiences.
+Auburn University has the task of primarily serving traditional rural audiences, while Alabama A&M University focuses on serving urban, new, and nontraditional audiences.
 However, it is not unusual to find both institutions serving rural, urban, and suburban communities.

 Today, Alabama Extension at AAMU still primarily delivers Urban Extension programs and services.
 These audiences reside in and around nine Urban Centers spanning some 26 counties.
 The Urban Centers are located in Anniston/Gadsden, Birmingham, Decatur, Dothan, Florence, Huntsville, Mobile, Montgomery and Tuscaloosa.